What are Priority Action Areas?

 Priority Action Areas were created in response to Brigade members and leaders asking for more project support, ideas and tools for projects that have impact, and more cross-brigade collaboration on projects.
 They were chosen in a process where the Network voiced their feedback on what areas they were most excited to tackle in 2020 via surveys, Discourse, workshops, and conversations.
 The National Advisory Council then narrowed down this feedback into the top three most popular, and viable topics.
 After finalizing our selections, the NAC then decided to add Rapid Response as a Priority Action Area to meet the needs of the COVID-19 pandemic and the evident energy around that topic within the Network.

-Through this collaborative process, the four Priority Action Areas that we chose are: Voting Rights, Creating Pathways to Record Clearance, and Court Notifications.
+Through this collaborative process, the four Priority Action Areas that we chose are: Voting Rights, Creating Pathways to Record Clearance, Rapid Response, and Court Notifications.

 Do you want to get involved?
 The best place to start is by joining Code for America's Slack workspace and collaborating with the project leaders and partners of each Priority Action Area.